blumelume/sturdy-components/README.md

 		<a class="btn-hak-content" href="...">
 			<div class="btn-hak-wrapper"></div>
 		</a>

+#### Child Elements
+A HakButton instance also always contains references to the overlay and content DOM Nodes.
+They can be acessed and modified through:

+	hakBtn.overlay;
+	hakBtn.content;

 #### setSizes Function
 ```setSizes()``` is a function that when called goes through the children and seperately sets widths and heights depending on whether the user has set any on the btn-hak element. (```hakBtn.setSizes();```)